parpalak/upmath.me/public_html/sample.md

 ## About Upmath

-It works in browsers, except equations rendered [on the server](//tex.s2cms.com/).
-The editor stores your text in the browser to prevent the loss of your work in case of software or hardware failures.
+* Upmath works in browsers, except equations rendered [on the server](//i.upmath.me/).
+* Upmath stores your text in the browser to prevent the loss of your work in case of software or hardware failures.
+* You can copy or download the text and the code converted.
+* To print your documents just use the standard browser print dialog.

 I have designed and developed this lightweight editor and the service for converting LaTeX equations into svg-pictures to make publishing math texts on the web easy.
 I consider client-side rendering, the rival technique implemented in [MathJax](https://www.mathjax.org/), to be too limited and resource-consuming, especially on mobile devices.